dgraph-io/embargo/README.rst

 License
 =======

-Blockade is offered under the Apache License 2.0.
+Embargo is offered under the Apache License 2.0.

 Development
 ===========

-Install test dependencies with ``pip install blockade[test]``.
+Install test dependencies with ``pip install embargo[test]``.

 You can run integration tests in a Vagrant VM using the included Vagrantfile.
 Run ``vagrant up`` and Docker will be installed in your VM and tests run.
 You can rerun them with ``vagrant provision``, or SSH into the VM and run them yourself, from ``/vagrant``.

-Blockade documentation is built with Sphinx and is found under ``docs/``.
+Embargo documentation is built with Sphinx and is found under ``docs/``.
 To build:

 .. code-block:: bash